apache/nuttx/configs/README.txt

   http://www.mikroe.com/ for further information.

 configs/pirelli_dpl10
-  This directory contains the board support for pirelli dpl10 phones.
+  This directory contains the board support for Pirelli "Discus" DP-L10 phones.
   It is a variant of the compal_e88 config with the small changes for the differences in the board.